 - RULE #3 – Buy bikes you’d love to ride and wouldn’t mind keeping if they don’t sell.

 It is all part of the potentiation of profit, where each successive resto and sale generates more cash building a financial nest-egg that ultimately is enough to leverage that one buy you have really wanted all along.

 One other rule he doesn’t enumerate, but comes up in the narrative could be hard for some vintage bike owners I’ve met who buy what they buy because of prior history with the model, perhaps the same bike their father owned, or they owned as a kid, or simple nostalgia.
 That rule is to not get sentimental about any particular bike if it is part of the long-term goal to get THE bike.Part of the magic of the book is how Roske explains some of the less-known travails of buying cast-off bikes.
 A fairly common encountered but not often covered problem is the bike with no title.
 While his explanation of the process is largely based on Colorado state DMV systems, the general advice he gives helps show the way.There is a lot going on in Ray Roske’s new book—personal at times, often funny, spanning a lifetime of successes and failures, good buys and bad, sometimes sad; revealing much more from his life than what he had to share about buying and reviving old motorcycles

-It is a trip down memory lane and is laced with remembrances of events and experiences that a lot of us can relate to from adventures as a kid, adolescence and on to adulthood.
+.
+No small part of the story is the power of his wife in supporting his passion for bikes and their shared lifestyle.It is a trip down memory lane and is laced with remembrances of events and experiences that a lot of us can relate to from adventures as a kid, adolescence and on to adulthood.
 Best of all, it is a well-told story of a life in motorcycles well-lived.Want more reviews of books about motorcycles?
 Check out our Rider’s Library.